 We are committed to working with the communities to make the City of Lowell a safe and desirable place to live, work, or visit.

-Be safe and remember, we are just a phone call away if needed!
+Stay safe and remember, we are just a phone call away!

 Chief Scott Bates